 In 2016 she opened an innovative salon in Soho, London, showcasing a Virtual Reality Nail Design app in collaboration with DVTK and a booking chatbot with Bowtie.AI and was curious about ways to push the service experience further through technology.

-Community has always been central to Sharmadean’s work and mid pandemic, in March 2021 we launched The Stack World.
+Community has always been central to Sharmadean’s work and mid pandemic, in March 2021 she launched The Stack World.
 A platform that enables build the knowledge and network to grow.
+Become a Member today and join the conversation.